Generalized splines on arbitrary graphs: Definitions and foundational results

 Then $M \cong B$ as $R$-modules. \end{corollary}

 \begin{proof} Under these conditions, Rose proved that $R_G \cong R \oplus B$ as $R$-modules \cite[Theorem 2.2]{R1}.
 From the previous claim, we conclude $M \cong B$ as desired. \end{proof}

-We close this section by describing the relationship between the ring of generalized splines associated to an edge-labeling $\alpha$ and the ring of generalized splines associated to the edge-labeling $r\alpha$ obtained by scaling.
+We close this section by describing the relationship between the ring of generalized splines associated to an edge--labeling $\alpha$ and the ring of generalized splines associated to the edge--labeling $r\alpha$ obtained by scaling.